worldcoin/world-id-starter-hardhat/README.md

 ### Setting your Action ID

-The action ID (also called "external nullifier") makes sure that the proof your contract receives was generated for it (more on [Action IDs](https://id.worldcoin.org/docs/about/glossary#action-id)).
+The action ID (also called "external nullifier") makes sure that the proof your contract receives was generated for it.
+We recommend generating Action IDs on the [Developer Portal](https://developer.worldcoin.org) (more on [Action IDs](https://id.worldcoin.org/about/glossary#action-id)).

 > Note: Make sure you're passing the correct Action ID when initializing the JS widget!
 The generated proof will be invalid otherwise.